HPImaging/sv-mbirct/README.md

 however the matrix is fixed for a given geometry and data/image dimensions, so the matrix file can be reused for any scan that uses the same sinogram and image parameters.
-The initial stage can also pre-compute the forward projection of the default initial condition (constant image) to save additional time in the reconstruction stage.

 (Note the accompanying demo scripts include a utility that detects whether the necessary sytem matrix file has already been computed and is available, given the input image/sino parameters, and the script automatically reads the file if available, or computes/stores it if not.)

-### Stage 1: Compute and store the System Matrix (and initial projection)
+### Stage 1: Compute and store the System Matrix

     ./mbir_ct
        -i <basename>[.imgparams]     : Input image parameters
        -j <basename>[.sinoparams]    : Input sinogram parameters
-    (plus one or more of the following)
        -m <basename>[.2Dsvmatrix]    : Output matrix file
-       -f <basename>[.2Dprojection]  : Output projection of default or input IC

 In the above arguments, the exensions given in the '[]' symbols must be part of the file names but should be omitted from the command line.
 Further description of data/image filenames is provided further down.

-Examples: (written as if file names have been assigned
+Example: (written as if file names have been assigned
            to variables in a shell script)

-To compute/write the system matrix:

     ./mbir_ct -i $parName -j $parName -m $matName

-To compute/write the system matrix and the projection of the default initial condition:

-    ./mbir_ct -i $parName -j $parName -m $matName -f $matName

-The -m option can be omitted if you only want to compute/store the projection, however the system matrix will still need to be computed.

 ### Stage 2: Compute MBIR Reconstruction

-Note the default prior model is a q-QGGMRF with a 10-pt 3D neighborhood.

     ./mbir_ct
        -i <basename>[.imgparams]           : Input image parameters